Professor Peter Morey

 Muslims, Trust and Cultural Dialogue

-Peter Morey is Professor of English and Postcolonial Studies at the University of East London.
+At the time of his appointment as a Fellow, Peter Morey was Professor of English and Postcolonial Studies at the University of East London.
 Peter specialises in twentieth and twenty-first century writing, in particular colonial and postcolonial literature, culture and theory, and has a special interest in issues of race, nation and diaspora in South Asian writing.

-Peter’s Global Uncertainties Leadership Fellowship is entitled Muslims, Trust and Cultural Dialogue and explores how trust between Muslims and non-Muslims can be built in three different spheres: politics and citizenship; culture and the arts; and business and finance.
+Peter’s Global Uncertainties Leadership Fellowship was entitled Muslims, Trust and Cultural Dialogue and from September 2012 to December 2015 he explored how trust between Muslims and non-Muslims can be built in three different spheres: politics and citizenship; culture and the arts; and business and finance.

-The project seeks to understand how existing practices within the three spheres enact dialogue and negotiation between groups in ways that can be mutually informative and which help us move beyond misunderstanding and negative stereotyping.
+The project sought to understand how existing practices within the three spheres enact dialogue and negotiation between groups in ways that can be mutually informative and which could help us move beyond misunderstanding and negative stereotyping.

-It employs a mix of methodological traditions and intersects with public debates about multiculturalism and intercultural dialogue to explore how trust is created and nurtured.
+It employed a mix of methodological traditions and intersects with public debates about multiculturalism and intercultural dialogue to explore how trust is created and nurtured.